lydavid/MusicSearch/docs/all_features.md

 | release group | ✅         | [Cover Art Archive](https://musicbrainz.org/doc/Cover_Art_Archive)                                                                                  |
 | series        | ❌         |                                                                                                                                                     |
 | work          | ❌         |                                                                                                                                                     |

+You can switch the source for artist images from Settings.
+If you're not on Google Play, for Spotify, you will need to provide your own client id and secret.
+You can do this by creating an app through https://developer.spotify.com/dashboard.
+You will need a Spotify Premium account to do this.

 ## Graph